Professional Development for Artists: The Business of Art Practices

 About Frank Juarez

-Frank Juarez is a gallery director, art educator, artist, published author, presenter, and arts advocate living and working in Sheboygan, Wisconsin.
-Organizing local and regional art exhibitions, community art events, facilitating presentations, and supporting artists through professional development workshops, use of social media and networking has placed him in the forefront of advancing and promoting local artists and attracting regional and national artists to interact, collaborate, network and exhibit in the Wisconsin.
+Frank Juarez is an award winning art educator, artist, published author, presenter, and arts advocate, and former gallery director living and working in Sheboygan, Wisconsin.
+Organizing local and regional art exhibitions, community art events, facilitating presentations, and supporting artists through professional development workshops, use of social media and networking has placed him in the forefront of advancing and promoting local artists and attracting regional, national and international artists to interact, collaborate, network and exhibit in the Wisconsin.